-And God called you and God called me to be winsome and loving and caring and outwardly focused and to believe that no one is beyond his reach.
+And God called you and God called me to be winsome and loving and caring and outwardly focused and to believe that no one is beyond His reach.
 And then you have this new responsibility.

-You want to tell him.
-God’s not counting your sins against you.
+You want to tell him, “God’s not counting your sins against you.
 He loves you.
-He’s forgiven you.
+He has forgiven you.
 That’s good news.
-Would you like to receive the good news?
+Would you like to receive the good news?”

-And then finally, he’s given you a new role and me a new role.
+And then finally, He’s given you a new role and me a new role.
 Look at verse 20.
-He says, we are therefore, Christ ambassadors as though God were making his appeal through us.
-We implore you, on Christ’s behalf, be reconciled to God.
-The word “reconciled” just means become friends.
+He says, “We are therefore Christ’s ambassadors as though God were making His appeal through us.
+We implore you, on Christ’s behalf, be reconciled to God.”
+The word reconciled just means become friends.

 God’s just saying, I want to be friends with people.
 Sin is a barrier.
 Let’s get reconciled.
 It’s like, two people that are having trouble in a marriage, they get reconciled.
-People that were divorced and they realize, man, this is not working.
+People that were divorced and they realize, Man, this is not working.
 And they repent.
 And they get some good counseling and they’re reconciled.

-God says, I want to reconcile all people and you are my ambassadors.
+God says, I want to reconcile all people and you are My ambassadors.
 What’s an ambassador?
 An ambassador is someone from another country, from another land, who represents where he came from.

 And then verse 21 is just this amazing, amazing verse of truth.
-It says, God made him Christ who had no sin, to be sin for us so that in him we might become the righteousness of God.
+It says, “God made Him, Christ, who had no sin, to be sin for us so that in Him,” wow, “we might become the righteousness of God.”

 That’s why the love of Christ compelled him.
-Paul’s a very, very, very religious man until he got saved.
+Paul was a very, very, very religious man until he got saved.
 And then he realized how broken all of his religiosity was.
 And then he got in relationship with the living God and then he became a passionate, relational follower of the living Christ with unlimited power.

-That little phrase: who was dead and came back to life.
+That little phrase, “Who was dead and came back to life.”
 And Paul would remind us that same power dwells in you if you’re a Christ follower.
-So, spiritual simplicity.
-How are we going to sustain it?
+So, spiritual simplicity, how are we going to sustain it?
 Number one, here’s a little word picture.
 Get on the love train.

 And then second, remember the theology.
 When you’re rightly connected to the living Savior, the love of Christ will compel you.